mizztgc/infinitas-for-linux/README.md

 You will mostly encounter this issue if you play in a Wayland session.
 Due to Wayland's behavior, it will only expose your currently set refresh rate to all applications, which causes beatmania IIDX INFINITAS to not be able to find a suitable display mode.
 It can become annoying if you have a display that natively outputs at 75Hz, 90Hz, etc.

 To fix this issue, set your refresh rate to either 60Hz or 120Hz if supported.
 You can optionally switch to a 16:9 resolution if you can't stand the game being stretched to fill your screen.
 Alternatively, you can play in an Xorg (X11) session, which will allow the game to automatically set your resolution and refresh rate.

+### No sound, despite the loopback device running
+Check to see if the loopback device is muted.

 ### The game crashes after the KONAMI/e-amusement/BEMANI splash screens
 This issue is caused by gstreamer not having access to any H.264 plugins on your system.
 If you run Ubuntu or any of its derivatives like Linux Mint, make sure you install the third-party multimedia codecs if you didn't do so when first installing your OS.